-Jessica Rosenkrantz graduated from MIT in 2005 and holds degrees in Architecture and Biology.
+Jessica Rosenkrantz graduated from MIT in 2005 and holds degrees in architecture and biology.
 Afterwards, she studied architecture at the Harvard Graduate School of Design.
-Jesse Louis-Rosenberg also attended MIT, majoring in Mathematics.
+Jesse Louis-Rosenberg also attended MIT, majoring in mathematics.
 He previously worked as a consultant for Gehry Technologies in building modeling and design automation.

-Their studio in located Somerville, Massachusetts.
+Their studio is located in Somerville, Massachusetts.

 Formally we are attracted to complex and unconventional geometries.
 Our inspirations are grounded in the natural forms and corresponding processes which construct the world around us.
 From coral aggregations to interference patterns, a study of natural phenomena is an essential ingredient to our design process.

 To evolve such forms, we systematically engage in generative processes.
 Instead of designing a specific form, we craft a system whose result is a myriad of distinct creations.
 These systems are interactive, responding both to changes in specific variables and to physical inputs.
 There is no definitive, final product, instead the many designs created allow for mass customization.

 Our studio exploits this possibility by releasing our work online as a series of interactive applets which customers can use to craft their own personalized products.
 We also release our source code under a creative commons license to encourage others to work in this manner.